learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-07/README.md

 + Create conditional statements

 ### jQuery
 + Add event handlers to DOM Elements
-+ Use jQuery and CSS selectors to access HTML elements (this should be day 6)
 + Create, Read, Update, and Delete (CRUD) HTML elements using jQuery
++ Understand how to use JavaScript plugins (jQuery UI)

 ## Resources